vineethkumarv/sv-wiki/Scheduler-schematics.md

 • Evaluate inputs and update outputs of Verilog primitives.
 • Execute the $display and $finish commands.

 ### ii.
 Inactive regions

 The Inactive region holds the events to be evaluated after all the Active events are processed.

-Most engineers are continue to use #0 assignments are trying to defeat a race condition that might exist in their code due to assignments
-made to the same variable from more than one always block.
-If events are being executed in the active region set, an explicit #0 delay control requires the process to be suspended and an event to be scheduled into the Inactive region of the current time slot so that the process can be resumed in the next Inactive to Active iteration.
+If events are being executed in the active region set, an explicit #0 delay control requires the process to be suspended and an event to be scheduled into the Inactive region of the current time slot. so that the process can be resumed in the next Inactive to Active iteration.

-Engineers that follow good coding practices will have no need for #0 RTL assignments and hence, the Inactive region is unused.
+Most of the users are continue to use #0 assignments to defeat a race condition that might exist in their code due to assignments made to the same variable from more than one always block. users that follow good coding practices will have no need for #0 RTL assignments and hence, **the Inactive region is unused.**

 ### iii.
 NBA region

-The principal function of this region is to execute the updates to the Left-Hand-Side (LHS) variables that were scheduled in the Active region for all currently executing non-blocking assignments.
+The function of this region is to execute the updates to the Left-Hand-Side (LHS) variables that were scheduled in the Active region for all currently executing non-blocking assignments.
 The NBA (non-blocking assignment update) region holds the events to be evaluated after all the Inactive events are processed.
 If events are being executed in the active region set, a non-blocking assignment creates an event in the NBA region scheduled for the current or a later simulation time.

-## 4. observed region
+## 3. observed region

 The function of this region is to evaluate the concurrent assertions using the values sampled in the Preponed region.
 Assertions that execute a pass or fail action block, actually schedule a process associated with the pass and fail code into the Reactive regions, not in the Observed region.